 Lipase is a water-soluble enzyme present in the small intestine in a large quantity.
 It can act only on the surface of the triglyceride droplets.
 The smaller the droplet size, the greater the exposure area of lipids to lipase, which means more lipase activity, is possible.
 That is why, emulsification of fat is important prior to hydrolysis.

-Pancreatic lipase is an enzyme, which carryout hydrolysis of triglyceride (most common in dietary fats) into monoglyceride and free fatty acids.
+Pancreatic lipases are an enzyme, which carryout hydrolysis of triglyceride (most common in dietary fats) into mono-glyceride and free fatty acids.
 This hydrolyzed product in association with bile acids and other lipids form a complex structure called as micelles.

 Fat absorption – exogenous pathway of cholesterol metabolism

-From enterocyte, the fatty acids and monoglycerides are transport into the smooth endoplasmic reticulum.
+From enterocyte, the fatty acids and mono-glycerides are transporting into the smooth endoplasmic reticulum.
 Endoplasmic reticulum is an organelle (tiny structures with very specific functions found within a single cell that occurs in all cells).
-At endoplasmic reticulum, fatty acids and monoglycerides are used to synthesis triglycerides.
-These triglycerides are packaged with cholesterol, lipoproteins and other lipids into particles called chylomicrons.
+At endoplasmic reticulum, fatty acids and mono-glycerides are used to synthesis triglycerides.
+These triglycerides were packaging with cholesterol, lipoproteins and other lipids into particles called chylomicrons.

-Chylomicrons are transport first into the lymphatic vessel that penetrates into each villus.
+Chylomicrons are transport first into the lymphatic vessel by penetrates into each villus.
 Chylomicron rich lymph then drains into the lymphatic system, which rapidly flows into blood.

-Another lipid of importance that is absorbed in the small intestine is cholesterol.
+Another lipid of importance is cholesterol; absorbed in the small intestine.
 A specific protein carries cholesterol from the intestinal lumen into enterocyte.
 Here cholesterol is esterifies and incorporated into chylomicrons.

 In the peripheral tissues (e.g. adipose), chylomicrons release their fat, when they meet tissues expressing lipoprotein lipase.
-It allows fats to be absorbed in the form of fatty acids & glycerol by breaks down of triglycerides.
-The chylomicrons are now smaller and called as chylomicron remnants.
-Empty HDL is produce as a bi-product of this process is then transport to the liver and removed.
+It allows fats to be absorbed in the form of fatty acids & glycerol by breaking down of triglycerides.
+The chylomicrons now became smaller called chylomicron remnants.
+It produces empty HDL, as a bi-product of this process, which is then transport to the liver and removed.

-Cholesterol in the bloodstream, if unutilized, then it is stored in the liver for future use.
+Cholesterol in the bloodstream left unutilized are stored in the liver for future use.

 Role of liver in fat metabolism

-The cholesterol and lipids that are absorbed through an exogenous pathway after utilization, and the excess quantity reaches the liver.
-The liver is capable of remove cholesterol from the body by converting it to bile salts and excreting it.
-Liver can also synthesis and release cholesterol in the blood circulation.
+The cholesterol and lipids are absorbed through an exogenous pathway.
+After utilization, the excess quantity of fat reaches the liver.
+The liver can remove cholesterol from the body by converting it into bile salts and excrete it.
+Liver can also synthesis (endogenous) and release cholesterol in the blood circulation.